andrius2500/Slender-project/README.md

 Project is deployed with GH pages, here is the link for the game: https://andrius2500.github.io/Slender-project/ Have fun!

-This project is done with React using React router 6 and SCSS There are some changes that needs to be done, like refactoring code, fixing some bugs, some style changes etc. Will keep updating this project!
+This project is done with React using React router 6 and SCSS.
+There are some changes that needs to be done, like refactoring code, fixing some bugs, some style changes etc. Will keep updating this project!